Wituz/java-task-queue/README.md

 public static void main(String[] args) {

-  //The queue will always wait for tasks in the background, so we might as well run it now.
+  // The queue will always wait for tasks in the background, so we might as well run it now.
   Queue queue = new Queue();
   queue.run();